 - The former CEO of a Fortune 30 health care company in connection with an investigation by the SEC relating to alleged fraudulent disclosure and insider trading violations.
 After engaging in an extensive Wells process, no charges of any kind were brought against our client.

-In 2012, Ms. Spillane gained trial experience during a six-month secondment with the Kings County (Brooklyn) District Attorney’s Office, where she served as an Assistant District Attorney.
+In 2012, Ms. Spillane gained significant trial experience during a six-month secondment with the Kings County (Brooklyn) District Attorney’s Office, where she served as an Assistant District Attorney.
 During this time, she prosecuted numerous felony cases on behalf of the State of New York, including several jury trials and evidentiary hearings.